hansenjn/MultifocalImaging-AnalysisToolbox/README.md

 - [Matlab](https://www.mathworks.com/downloads) (tested on versions R2018b and R2020a)

 ### Installation instructions
 - The ImageJ plugins are directly downloaded from the release pages of the individual repositories (download the newest releases of [Multifocal_Preparation](https://github.com/hansenjn/MultiFocal_Preparation/releases), [MultiFocalParticleTracker-Calibrator-3](https://github.com/hansenjn/MultiFocalParticleTracker-Calibrator-3/releases), [MultiFocalParticleTracker-Complex-3](https://github.com/hansenjn/MultiFocalParticleTracker-Complex-3/releases), [SpermQ-MF](https://github.com/hansenjn/SpermQ-MF/releases)), and [SpermQ-MF_GenerateLUT](https://github.com/hansenjn/SpermQ-MF_GenerateLUT).
 The plugins are installed by drag and drop into the ImageJ window (after opening ImageJ) and confirming the installation by pressing save.
 Next, ImageJ requires to be restarted.
-Typically the installation process of ImageJ plugins takes only few seconds / minutes (the time that your computer needs to launch ImageJ and relaunch it after placing the plugins).
+Typically the installation process of ImageJ plugins takes only a few seconds/minutes (the time that your computer needs to launch ImageJ and relaunch it after placing the plugins).
-- Java software (i.e. [MultiFocal_AlignCurvesByLMS](https://github.com/hansenjn/MultiFocal_AlignCurvesByLMS/releases)), after downloading, can be directly run by double clicking (when Java is installed) and do not require any installation procedure.
+- Java software (i.e. [MultiFocal_AlignCurvesByLMS](https://github.com/hansenjn/MultiFocal_AlignCurvesByLMS/releases)), after downloading, can be directly run by double clicking (when Java is installed) and does not require any installation procedure.
 - The [MATLAB scripts](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox/tree/master/Matlab%20scripts) can be directly opened and run in MATLAB.

 ### User Guide / Manual